MoldingTofu/Fresh-Tomatoes/README.md

 # Fresh Tomatoes
 Fresh Tomatoes is a movie browsing app, similar to Rotten Tomatoes, that lets a user view and scroll through a list of movies application for iOS.
-It uses the api [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+It uses the api: [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-📝 `NOTE - PASTE PART 2 SNIPPET HERE:` Paste the README template for part 2 of this assignment here at the top.
+#📝 `NOTE - PASTE PART 2 SNIPPET HERE:` Paste the README template for part 2 of this assignment here at the top.
 This will show a history of your development process, which users stories you completed and how your app looked and functioned at each step.

 ---